Valerian

 - ^ a b c Müller CE, et al. Interactions of valerian extracts and a fixed valerian-hop extract combination with adenosine receptors.
 Life Sci.
 (2002)

-- ^ Melzer J, et al. Fixed herbal drug combination with and without butterbur (Ze 185) for the treatment of patients with somatoform disorders: randomized, placebo-controlled pharmaco-clinical trial.
+- ^ Melzer J, et al. Fixed herbal drug combination with and without butterbur (Ze 185) for the nutritional support of patients with somatoform imbalances: randomized, placebo-controlled pharmaco-clinical trial.
 Phytother Res.
 (2009)

 - ^ a b c Hellum BH, Hu Z, Nilsen OG.
 The induction of CYP1A2, CYP2D6 and CYP3A4 by six trade herbal products in cultured primary human hepatocytes.
 Basic Clin Pharmacol Toxicol.
 (2007)